-Even prior to the submission of its Manual, however, the Company already created various Board-level committees.
+Even prior to the submission of its Manual, the Company already created various Board-level committees.
 These committees were comprised of:

-The Executive Committee - to oversee the management of the Company and is responsible for the Company's goals, finances and policies; Audit Committee - to review financial and accounting matters; Nomination Committee - for the selection and evaluation of qualifications of directors and officers; the Compensation and Remuneration Committee - to look into an appropriate remuneration system; and the Risk Oversight Committee - to review the policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks.
-Subsequently, the following Board Committees were created: the Related Party Transactions Committee - to assess material agreements with related parties to ensure that the RPT are conducted at market rates and on an arm's length basis; and the Corporate Governance Committee - to assist and advise the Board of Directors in performing corporate governance compliance responsibilities in relation with the Company's Manual on Corporate Governance, the Philippine Code of Corporate Governance, and the disclosure rules of the SEC and the PSE.
+- 1. The Executive Committee to oversee the management of the Company and is responsible for the Company's goals, finances and policies; - 2.
+Audit Committee to review financial and accounting matters; Nomination Committee for the selection and evaluation of qualifications of directors and officers; - 3.
+Compensation and Remuneration Committee to look into an appropriate remuneration system; and - 4.
+Risk Oversight Committee to review the policies and procedures relating to the identification, analysis, management, monitoring and reporting of financial and non-financial risks.

+Subsequently, the following Board Committees were created:

+- 1. Related Party Transactions Committee to assess material agreements with related parties to ensure that the RPT are conducted at market rates and on an arm's length basis; and - 2.
+Corporate Governance Committee to assist and advise the Board of Directors in performing corporate governance compliance responsibilities in relation with the Company's Manual on Corporate Governance, the Philippine Code of Corporate Governance, and the disclosure rules of the SEC and the PSE.
 On April 24, 2017, the Nomination Committee was merged with the Corporate Governance Committee.

 Each of the above is guided by their respective Committee Charters that indicates the purpose, composition, duties and responsibilities.
-The Board Committee Charters are reviewed annually to reflect any development.
-Members of the various committees are expected to serve for a term of one (1) year.
+The Board Committee Charters are reviewed annually.